Spandau Prison: History

 Spandau Prison was built in 1876 on Wilhelmstraße.
 It initially served as a military detention centre for the Prussian Army.
 From 1919 it was also used for civilian inmates.
 It held up to 600 inmates at that time.

-In the aftermath of the Reichstag fire of 1933, opponents of Hitler, and journalists such as Egon Kisch and Carl von Ossietzky, were held there in so-called protective custody.
+In the aftermath of the Reichstag fire of 1933, opponents of Adolf Hitler and journalists such as Egon Kisch and Carl von Ossietzky, were held there in so-called protective custody.
 Spandau Prison became a predecessor of sorts of the Nazi concentration camps.
 While it was formally operated by the Prussian Ministry of Justice, the Gestapo tortured and abused its inmates, as Kisch recalled in his memories of the prison.
 By the end of 1933, the first Nazi concentration camps had been erected (at Dachau, Osthofen, Oranienburg, Sonnenburg, Lichtenburg and the marshland camps around Esterwegen); all remaining prisoners who had been held in so-called protective custody in state prisons were transferred to these concentration camps.

-After World War II, the prison fell in the British Sector of what became West Berlin, but it was operated by the Four-Power Authorities to house the Nazi war criminals sentenced to imprisonment at the Nuremberg Trials.
+After World War II, the prison fell in the British Sector of what became West Berlin, but it was operated by the Four-Power Authorities to house the Nazi war criminals sentenced to imprisonment at the Nuremberg trials.

 Only seven prisoners were finally imprisoned there.
 Arriving from Nuremberg on 18 July 1947, they were: